 Standards of this section shall include but shall not be limited to:

-1000 sq. ft. of public recreation space per each single-family detached dwelling unit;
+1,000 square feet of public recreation space per each single-family detached dwelling unit;

 The fees for public park and recreation facilities are established by resolution of the City Council.
 They shall be reviewed and revised periodically to reflect changes in development and acquisition costs.